henry32144/mlnd-capstone/README.md

-## Stock Price Indicator
+Stock Price Indicator

-Project Overview
 ===============================

 This is a research about using Machine Learning technique to predict the stock price, the detail of the project is in the [report](https://github.com/henry32144/MLND-capstone/blob/master/report.pdf) file.

 The code is in the Capstone.ipynb.

+(This project is a part of Udacity Machine Learning Nanodegree)

 Requirement
 ===============================